elastic/kibana/x-pack/plugins/actions/README.md

   - `callCluster`: use this to do elasticsearch queries on the cluster Kibana connects to.
 NOTE: This currently authenticates as the Kibana internal user, this will change in a future PR.
   - `savedObjectsClient`: use this to manipulate saved objects.
 NOTE: This currently uses the saved objects repository which bypasses security and user authorization.
   - `log`: use this to create server logs.
-- `actionTypeConfig`: The decrypted configuration given to an action
+- `config`: The decrypted configuration given to an action
 - `params`: Parameters for the execution

 ### Example